-Edward R. McCarthy is a senior associate in Weil’s Miami office and a member of the Firm’s Complex Commercial Litigation practice group.
+Edward R. McCarthy is counsel in Weil’s Miami office and a member of the Firm’s Complex Commercial Litigation practice group.
 Mr. McCarthy is an experienced trial lawyer who has first- or second-chaired hearings and trials across the United States.
 His practice has focused on the defense of complex multi-district litigations and class actions, as well as matters related to securities and corporate governance, products, and commercial lending and collections.
 He also has extensive experience representing businesses in bankruptcy and receivership.

 - the ongoing continued representation of a multi-national consumer goods company, which has resulted in a series of favorable dismissals and legal opinions regarding the admission of expert witnesses; and

 - serving as a lead litigator and trial counsel on behalf of clients seeking the recovery of over $1 billion of bond payments from the City of Detroit during a month-long trial that was part of the largest municipal bankruptcy in history.

 Mr. McCarthy has spoken and written on varied topics, including basic skills seminars and lecture series for attorneys and law students regarding appellate practice, discovery and electronically stored information, and ethics and professionalism.
 He also has published articles on arbitration, commercial damages, and class actions.